inaz2/GoSplit/README.md

 $ go test -v ./...
 ```

-* Test methods were created for each purpose for each option.
+* Test methods is created for each purpose for each option.
-* Define the expected output file name and its number of lines and bytes, and test that they all match.
+* Test that the pairs of each output file name and the number of lines/bytes matches.
-* Specify a prefix that corresponds to the test method name, and delete the output file at the end of the test.
+* Create output files in temporary directories, and remove at the end of the test.